argoproj/argo-workflows/docs/examples/kubernetes-resources.md

 You can also collect data about the resource in output parameters (see more at [k8s-jobs.yaml](https://github.com/argoproj/argo-workflows/tree/master/examples/k8s-jobs.yaml))

 **Note:**
 When patching, the resource will accept another attribute, `mergeStrategy`, which can either be `strategic`, `merge`, or `json`.
 If this attribute is not supplied, it will default to `strategic`.
 Keep in mind that Custom Resources cannot be patched with `strategic`, so a different strategy must be chosen.
-For example, suppose you have the [CronTab CRD](https://kubernetes.io/docs/tasks/access-kubernetes-api/custom-resources/custom-resource-definitions/#create-a-customresourcedefinition) defined, and the following instance of a CronTab:
+For example, suppose you have the [`CronTab` CRD](https://kubernetes.io/docs/tasks/access-kubernetes-api/custom-resources/custom-resource-definitions/#create-a-customresourcedefinition) defined, and the following instance of a `CronTab`:

 ```yaml
 apiVersion: "stable.example.com/v1"